erdaltsksn/git-bump/docs/git-bump.md

 ### Synopsis

-Bump the app version using git tags.
-This application follows the semantic versioning rules.
+Bump the app version using git tags that follows the semantic versioning rules.

 ```
 git-bump [flags]